dominikpuz/Distributed-Systems-Course/README.md

 # Distributed-Systems-Course
-Repository for Distributed Systems course at AGH UST
+Repository for Distributed Systems course at AGH UST.